Links may not function; however, this content may be relevant to outdated versions of the product.

 For more information, see URL JavaServer Page tag.

-Minimize custom buttons because their URL construction can bypass filtering for potentially hazardous characters.
+- Minimize custom buttons because their URL construction can bypass encoding of potentially hazardous characters.

-Minimize the use of mode=literal, because the text that it references does not filter potentially hazardous characters.
+- Minimize the use of mode=literal, because the text that it references does not encode potentially hazardous characters.